Skip to content

 A Gift from Poseidon

-With its friendly face and fashionable dotted suit, these gentle giants have become a symbol of Exmouth, with many people traveling every year to this remote corner of Australia to see them in their natural environment.
-They are extremely common in the Ningaloo, but to find one feeding on a bait ball is not common at all.
+With its friendly face and fashionable dotted suit, this gentle giant has become a symbol of Exmouth, with many people traveling every year to this remote corner of Australia to see them in their natural environment.
+They are extremely common in the Ningaloo, but finding one feeding on a bait ball is not common at all.

 IMAGE ABOVE: Whale shark (Rhincodon typus) emerging from the bait ball.